The Birdman - Tom Nilsson

 Tom grew up in Uddevalla and after school he worked as a postman and in a shipbuilding yard before he jumped on a furniture nods education.
 After that it became boat interiors of Windo-yard on Orust for two years.

 After a while he got a job in the construction industry and made contact with Skaftö Carpenter Lasse Säfström, Östersidan, Fiskebäckskil.
 One of Skaftös finest craftsmen and a known Skaftö Profile himself, that among other things has become known for his fine boat building and rowing his boats over to Skagen, Denmark.
 But this is another story.

 Tom became an apprentice with Lasse and got to work with the houses on Skaftö with all his carpentry.
 Tom fell for this job and for Skaftö as he likes old houses.
-His friendship with Lasse persists even today and they often lunch together at the research station Sven Loven Centre's restaurant at Kristineberg.
+His friendship with Lasse became a lifelong friendship and they often lunched together at the research station Sven Loven Centre's restaurant at Kristineberg.
 A couple of years ago he took over Ögården on Skaftö, which he has since carefully restored and rebuilt. Ögården previously belonged to the family Ödman and this was their "Captain's House".
 At the takeover he receive care of the cat Felicia, who can be seen on the film and often made Tom companion when he carved in the workshop.

 In this documentary Tom tells about his life on Skaftö and the wood carvery that has earned him internationally recognition.
 (The video contains English subtitles.)

 On the farm there is also the red barn, where Tom at one end has set up his woodcarving workshop.
 Here you will find many exciting tools, birds and figures in various stages of production.
 In the barn Tom plans to make a showroom, to invite other woodcarvers and artists and open it to the public.

 Photographer: Peter Lundberg